EJC-Lab/scientific_report_2024/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# plmphd
+# Scientific Report 2024 paper

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of plmphd is to …
+The goal of this package is to apply the People-like-me (PLM) methods with different setups.
+The SR2024 paper is mainly focused on the basic setups for PLM with sinlge anchor time matching methods.
+The package it contains further investigations on multiple time matching and flexible matching donor selection methods.

 ## Installation